Skip to main content

 2. DIY Blown-In Insulation Is Time Consuming to Install

 If you still want blown-in insulation for your attic, you could hire a professional contractor to install the insulation.
 Professionals have access to expensive equipment that more efficiently blows insulation.
-When we remove blown-in insulation from attics before replacing it with spray foam, our customers often mention the time-consuming process of installing the blown-in insulation themselves.
+When we remove blown-in insulation from attics before replacing it, our customers often mention the time-consuming process of installing the blown-in insulation themselves.

 What professional equipment can accomplish in an hour due to its scale, a homeowner’s rented blower machine can take six times as long to complete.